 Teen Book Lists

-Teen Librarian Claire and her staff of teen volunteers are busy developing book lists especially for teens.
+Our Teen Librarian and group of teen volunteers are busy developing book lists especially for teens.
 Check out the lists below and then watch this space for new ones to come.

 Teen Staff Picks

-Every month, Children's and Teens' Librarian Claire selects her picks for great reads for tweens and teens.
+Every month, our Teen Librarians selects their picks for great reads for tweens and teens.
 Check them out on the Staff Book Picks page.